uvwbermudo/Furpaws/README.md

  - Live messaging is available.

 ### Note that:
-- It is very terrible and very spaghetti, it is bloated, slow, inefficient but I have learned a lot from this project alone.
+- I will be recreating this in the future with a different stack on a different repo.
 - I will not update this repository as it has cemented its sentimental value to me.
 - Thank you for reading and hope you enjoy looking at this mess!